 Posterior shadowing is associated with calculi.
 This refers to acoustic impedance between the calculus and the surrounding tissue or fluid (in the case of bile).

-It is important to remember that solid masses may present on ultrasonography ...
+It is important to remember that solid masses ...